The Insanity of El Rastro Market in Madrid

-This post contains affiliate links.
-If you make a purchase I receive a small commission at no extra cost to you.
-This helps keep Take Me to the World running.
+This post may contain affiliate links.
+If you make a purchase through an affiliate link you’re helping to support this website at no additional cost to yourself.
 Thanks for your support.

 Before I went to Madrid my friend, who’d been there about a year ago, told me I had to go to El Rastro – the giant open-air flea market that happens every Sunday.
 I’ll be honest I wondered if it would be worth checking out.
 I’m not much of a shopper, and I don’t tend to buy souvenirs when I travel.
 That said I went and I’m glad I took a couple of hours to check out El Rastro.
-The market is enormous, it’s a great place to people watch, and I’m pretty sure you could find almost anything you would need here (not guaranteeing you’d be able to take everything that bought from El Rastro back home with you though).
+The market is enormous, it’s a great place to people watch, and I’m pretty sure you could find almost anything you would need here (no guarantees you’d be able to take everything you bought from El Rastro back home with you though).
 Here are some photos from the insanity of El Rastro in Madrid.

-Things You Should Know
+Things To Know

 El Rastro takes place every Sunday (and holidays) from 9 am to 3 pm, and is between Plaza de Cascorro and Ribera de Curtidores.
 Here is a map of the area.
 The closest Metro stations to the flea market are La Latina or Puerta de Toledo (Line 5 – basically get outside and find the crowds, it won’t be difficult).
-A single trip on the Metro will cost between €1.50 and €3 unless you’re coming from the airport in which case it’s €3.
+A single trip on the Metro will cost between €1.50 and €3 unless you’re coming from the airport in which case it’s €6.

 El Rastro is an open-air flea market so you’ll need cash for purchases.
 Pickpocketing can be an issue at El Rastro (I was fine).
 Make sure to keep your valuables secure and hidden while you’re there.